 Properly utilizing heading tags will ensure greater accuracy when targeting specific audiences via organic searches, which have become increasingly important sources of customer engagement & conversions today.

 Semantic search is a type of search that aims to interpret the user’s intent and find the most relevant results based on that interpretation.
-It’s different from traditional keyword-based search, which simply looks for documents that contain the specified keywords.
+It’s different from traditional keyword-based search, which looks for documents containing specified keywords.

 With semantic search, the focus is on understanding what the user is trying to accomplish and returning results that are likely to be helpful.
 This requires access to a lot of data and sophisticated algorithms to make sense of it all.
 But it can offer a much better experience for users, since they’re more likely to find what they’re looking for.

 In order to implement semantic search, first it is important to understand what semantics are.
 Semantics refers to the meaning of words and phrases in a language.
 It is the study of how words and phrases are used in a particular context.

 There are many different ways to approach semantic search.
 One common method is through natural language processing (NLP).
 This involves using computers to analyze and interpret human language.
 NLP can be used to help identify the relationships between different concepts and ideas expressed in text.
 Another approach is through ontologies, which define the terms and concepts used in a specific domain or subject area.
 By mapping out these relationships, it becomes easier for computers to understand the meanings of terms and retrieve relevant information based on user queries.

 Both NLP and ontologies have their own advantages and disadvantages when it comes to semantic search.
 However, combining both approaches makes it possible to create a more effective semantic search engine that can better interpret user queries and return more relevant results.